scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

    accessibility, kubernetes, dev ops, jupyter, jupyter notebooks, github, publishing, interactivity

-Binder is the first free, open-source, and massively publicly-available tool for easily creating sharable, interactive, reproducible environments in the cloud.
+Binder is a free, open-source, and massively publicly-available tool for easily creating sharable, interactive, reproducible environments in the cloud.